 But what can be done?
 Do products that claim to banish cellulite actually work?
 Can certain foods cause or prevent it?
 We sought the help of Dr. Robert Centeno of Bitar Cosmetic Surgery Institute to uncover the hard, er, lumpy truth, about cellulite.

-Cellulite, as gross as it sounds, is subcutaneous fat (meaning: underneath the skin), that pushes up against the skin creating a lumpy appearance.
+Cellulite is subcutaneous fat (meaning: underneath the skin), that pushes up against the skin creating a lumpy appearance.
 It's most present and visible in the areas of our body that naturally have the thickest layers of subcutaneous fat—the buttocks and thighs—which also happen to be the areas of our body that get the least blood flow and activity thanks to sedentary 9-to-5 jobs.

 But it's not just about fat.
 Hormones, as well as the structure and composition of the skin itself, play a role in the appearance of cellulite.
 See the next slides for further explanation.